maikelbos0/VDT.Core.Blazor.XYChart/src/VDT.Core.Blazor.XYChart/README.md

     - `LegendPosition.Top` displays the legend above the plot area
     - `LegendPosition.Bottom` displays the legend below the plot area
 - `Alignment` aligns the legend items inside the legend area left, right or centered
-- `Height` is the total height reserved for the legend
 - `ItemWidth` is the total width reserved for each legend item (key and text) inside the legend
 - `ItemHeight` is the total height reserved for each legend item
 - `KeySize` is the width/height of the legend item key